Description of

 5. COLOR – Pure white and free from off-colored feathers

-B. DESCRIPTION OF THE RED KING (RECESSIVE)
+DESCRIPTION OF THE RED KING (RECESSIVE)

 1. BEAK – Flesh preferred, horn permissible